 “So, we are about to launch a crowd-funding campaign on Indiegogo.
 We hope we're going to raise a lot of money, so we can realise the very exciting and important plans we have, including creating a version of this resource for refugee children who are bereaved.” ●

 2019 update: Apart of Me is now freely available in the UK, EU, Canada, Australia and New Zealand from both the iOS App Store and on Google Play.
 Bounce Works are hoping to release Apart of Me in the US and other territories in the near future.
 They are also planning to create localised versions translated into various languages.
 If you're interested in helping to customise Apart of Me for young people in your country, please get in touch.

-Tine is an artist, meditator, media engineer and student of happiness.
-If she is not traveling she's working on turning her rooftop terrace into an urban garden paradise.
-Find out more about her on: Instagram or Facebook.
+Tine is part of the happiness.com team.
+She's an artist, meditator, media engineer and MBSR teacher.
+If she's not traveling she's working on turning her rooftop terrace into a garden paradise.
+Find out more about her on: Instagram.